Develop Your Job Search Skills

-Study abroad can be listed in it's own section or in Education.
+Study abroad can be listed in its own section or in the Education section.

-A skills summary can be a strong section to add, particularly for a generalist or for someone with varied work experience.
+A skills summary can be a strong section to add at the beginning of your resume, particularly for a generalist or for someone with varied work experience.
 Focus on objective marketable skills for the field you are targeting.

 State your language knowledge and level of ability.
-For example: basic knowledge, conversational, or fluent.
+For example: basic knowledge, intermediate, or expert.